wwarriner/uabrc.github.io/docs/workflow_solutions/using_anaconda.md

 There are issues with out-of-date software.
 It may have bugs that have since been fixed and so makes for less reproducible science.
 Documentation may be harder to find if it isn't also matched to the software version.
 Examining the README.md file for instructions may provide some good information on installing the package.
 You can also reach out to us for [support](../help/support.md) in installing a package.
 <!-- markdownlint-enable MD046 -->

 When we have a complete list of Anaconda packages and Channels, then we can create an environment from scratch with all the dependencies included.
 For Anaconda packages, add one line to dependencies for each software.
 For PyPI packages add - pip: under dependencies.
 Then under - pip:add `==` to pin the version, see below.
-The advantage to using an environment file is that it can be stored with your project in GitHub or GitLab, giving it all the benefits of [version control](./git_collaboration.md).
+The advantage to using an environment file is that it can be stored with your project in Code.rc, GitLab, or GitHub, giving it all the benefits of [version control](./git_collaboration.md).

 ```yaml
 name: test-env